Oslandia/qgis-versioning/README.md

 License
 =======

-This work is free software and licenced under the GNU GPL version 2Â or any later version.
+This work is free software and licenced under the GNU GPL version 2 or any later version.
-See LICENCE file.
+See LICENSE file.